 - What makes a good hostel? – Obviously this is going to depend on your personality a bit, but these are some things that tend to make everyone happy upon checking in.

 - 8 Things that Separate Great Hostels from Average Hostels – Along the same lines, many long-term travelers end up with a wish list of things that their favorite hostels tend to have.
 This is one traveler’s list of things he’d include in a hostel if he were to open one – and it might help you pick the better hostels for your trip.

-- Hosteling With Kids – Never thought of hosteling with kids?
+- Why You Should Hostel with Your Family - Never thought of hosteling with kids?
 This traveling parent is here to tell you that it’s not only a money-saving option, it’s a great way to introduce kids to different cultures.